Theo-Beaudouin/Theo-Beaudouin/README.md

 ### Hey ! 👋

 - 🌱 Started learning Laravel and Manjaro
-- 🔍 Looking to gain experience in a company
+- 🔍 Looking to gain experience with a company
 - 🎮 Highly interested in game dev, might start with PyGame

 ## Projects in the works